DannyR11/DiGital-BlackSmiths/README.md

 # Our mission:
 *Therefor we strive towards perfection in aiming to produce a world class software tool to serve as a patch on to the learning gap in Mathematics and Science in South Africa to a global scale.*

+## Moodle
+Moodle is an open source softawre framework for LMS system which will be used to render the Thutong site.